 Statute of Limitations for Wrongful Death Lawsuits in California

 The California legislature has determined that surviving family members may only file a lawsuit against a negligent party for the wrongful death of their loved one if they do so before two years have passed.
 This two year statute of limitations is applicable for all types of wrongful death claims in California.
 It includes wrongful death stemming from car accidents, premises liability, medical malpractice, product liability, toxic substance exposure, and work-related deaths.

 How Long Should Family Members Wait to File a Claim?

 Two years might seem like a long time, especially in the wake of a loved one’s death when grief and mourning take priority.
 However, it is in the best interests of the family to contact a personal injury attorney as soon as possible.
 Long before a lawsuit is filed, the lawyer must conduct a pre-filing investigation.
 Since evidence can degrade over time and the memories of eyewitnesses can become unreliable, it’s best to begin the evidence collection process for your wrongful death lawsuit right away.

 Protect Your Legal Rights

-Due to the risk of the statute of limitations expiring, it’s in the best interests of surviving family members to contact a Los Angeles personal injury lawyer at the Salamati Law Firm as soon as possible.
+Due to the risk of the statute of limitations expiring, it’s in the best interests of surviving family members to contact a Los Angeles wrongful death lawyer at the Salamati Law Firm as soon as possible.
 We will review your case free of charge, with no obligation to you.
 Every case is important to us, and every client receives the same caliber of uncompromising care and attention.

 We understand that the loss of a loved one is a devastating tragedy that can never truly be mitigated.
 However, we sincerely hope that holding accountable those who are responsible for your loved one’s death will bring your family peace.
 For the vigorous legal advocacy services you need and the compassionate care you deserve, reach out today.